 Every big publisher uses a service to outsource content, and many independent writers don’t have funds or access to such services.

 Bureaucracy, paperwork and big publishers are somewhat of a taboo subject in writing circles and it’s not without reason.
-We’ve seen and heard numerous stories about perspective writers who could have made it big, but instead got trapped in very bad contracts and obligations.
+We’ve seen and heard numerous stories about prospective writers who could have made it big, but instead got trapped in very bad contracts and obligations.

 Remember – you’re legally binding yourself to everything that’s written in the contract.
 How can you be sure that you will be able to write four books and have them sell flawlessly?
 Never accept any terms that you’re not sure you can realistically achieve.

 Big publishers are also known to restrict artists.
-The agency has a vision and an agenda about what to publish.
+The agency has a vision and an agenda for what to publish.
 If your political views, explicit content or a controversial topic appear in the book, they can always say no and make you change it.

 In this situation, there is nothing you can do because you’re under contract and they have the right to reject everything they feel like rejecting.